And at all times with my right hand over my back pocket.

 But it was Murano who got the email on it.

-And remember Breitbart then went over, he basically hijacked the Wiener press conference.
+And remember, Breitbart then went over, he basically hijacked the Wiener press conference.

-Told his side of the story, then Wiener, apparently blindsided, not really understanding what happens, shows up anyway and does his press conference and looks even more foolish.
+He went there and there was a Wiener press conference and Breitbart shows up and basically hijacks it before Weiner got there, told his side of the story, then Wiener, apparently blindsided, not really understanding what happens, shows up anyway and does his press conference and looks even more foolish.

-And uh then also make amends to Huma.
+And then also make amends to Huma.

-Um, trying to save some things there.
+I'm trying to save some things there.

-Yeah, I think Wiener did vote.
+I think Weiner did vote.

-I think I saw a story where Wiener voice now you asked me that.
+I think I saw a story where Weiner voted.

 I think I saw a story that he voted.